vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 Your divine form is a single form appropriate and pleasing to Yourself, a treasury of unimaginable, divine, wonderful, permanent, flawless, unsurpassed qualities—begin ning with splendor, beauty, fragrance, tenderness, handsome demeanor, and youth! sva-bhāvika-anavadhika-atiśaya-jñāna-bala-aiśvarya-vīrya-śakti-tejaḥ- sauś¯lya-va ı ¯tsalya-mārdava-ārjava-sauhārda-sāmya-kāruṇya-mādhurya gāmbhīrya-audārya-cāturya-sthairya-dhairya-śaurya-parākrama satyakāma-satyasaṁkalpa-kr̥titva-kr̥tajñatādi-asaṇkhyeyakalyāṇa guṇagaṇaugha-mahārṇava!
-You are a great ocean of the host of innumerable auspicious qualities, all by nature Yours, flawless and superabundant—beginning with intelligence, strength, lordship, valor, power, radiance, easy accessibility, tenderness, gentleness, straightforward ness, goodheartedness, sameness, compassion, sweetness, profoundness, generosity, adroitness, firmness, fortitude, heroic valor, boldness, all desires fulfilled, all intentions realized, the capability to carry out all resolves, helpfulness and gratitude! sva-ucita-vividha-vicitra-ananta-āścarya-nitya-niravadya-niratiśaya sugandha-niratiśaya-sukhasparśa-niratiśaya-aujjvalya-kirīṭa-makuṭa cūd˙āvataṁsa-makara-kuṇd˙ala-graiveyaka-hāra-keyūra-kaṭaka-śrīvatsa kaustubha-muktādāma-udarabandhana-pītāmbara-kāñcī-guṇa nūpurādi-aparimita-divyabhūṣaṇa!
+You are a great ocean of the host of innumerable auspicious qualities, all by nature Yours, flawless and superabundant—beginning with intelligence, strength, lordship, valor, power, radiance, easy accessibility, tenderness, gentleness, straightforward ness, goodheartedness, sameness, compassion, sweetness, profoundness, generosity, adroitness, firmness, fortitude, heroic valor, boldness, all desires fulfilled, all intentions realized, the capability to carry out all resolves, helpfulness and gratitude! sva-ucita-vividha-vicitra-ananta-āścarya-nitya-niravadya-niratiśaya sugandha-niratiśaya-sukhasparśa-niratiśaya-aujjvalya-kirīṭa-makuṭa cūḍāvataṁsa-makara-kuṇḍala-graiveyaka-hāra-keyūra-kaṭaka-śrīvatsa kaustubha-muktādāma-udarabandhana-pītāmbara-kāñcī-guṇa nūpurādi-aparimita-divyabhūṣaṇa!
 Yours are innumerable divine ornaments, appropriate to Your own self, of various kinds and types, and endless, wonderful, eternal, flawless and unsurpassed, unsurpassed in fragrance, unsurpassed in softness of touch, unsurpassed in dazzling brilliance— beginning with an imperial crown, a crest jewel, ear-rings shaped like the shark, a
 53 This is my translation, though I have benefited from consulting the translation of Ramanujam (2002).
 For the Sanskrit, I have followed Ramanujam and also consulted Krishnaswami Ayyangar (1976).
 The following prayer is counted as number 5 in most editions of the Gadyam.
 54 Throughout, I use exclamation points to mark vocatives.